 We had a headpiece that covered his entire head.
 There were chrome silverized contact lenses made for him.
 The biggest thing was we made a gigantic diaper.
 A big, rubber diaper that we glued him into.
 It took four hours to put him into it.
 And it took two or three hours to clean him up at night.
 And I literally had a makeup artist get in the shower and scrub with him.
 Once all this rubber was on him, his entire body was coated in a copperish gold paint that we never had to touch him up during the day.
 He could touch things and it wouldn’t rub off.
 That’s why it took so long to clean him up at night.

 This is also the first time a cast member directed an episode, and it was Jonathan Frakes.
-He would, of course, go on to direct seven more episodes, movies, and is a regular director these days.
+He would go on to direct seven more episodes, some movies, and is a regular director these days.
 He tells how he studied and begged to direct an episode until Rick Berman relented.
 According to Frakes, after the clapper finished the first take everyone on the set started applauding and they gave him an old-fashioned, signed megaphone.
 Gates pointed out though, she had experience directing and said she wanted to direct to the producers since season one, but she didn’t get her chance until season seven.
 For any Lizzie McGuire fans out there, you may recognize Lal because Hallie also played Jo McGuire, Lizzie’s mom.
 Marina has said Hallie Todd was her favorite guest star ever.
 This is one of the few TNG bottle shows, where every scene takes place on the ship.
 Michael Piller considers this one of his three favorite episodes, Michael Dorn said it’s one of his two favorite episodes (along with The Drumhead), Frakes says it’s one of the best TNG episodes ever written, and Spiner said it was “maybe as good as we got.”

 Missable/Unmissable?
 One of the finest episodes of the season and probably the series.
 Unmissable.
 The tradition continues with the next one as well.